LaunchCodeEducation/lchs/src/assignments/communication-log.rst

 You will practice:

 #.
-Quickly trading code in ``push`` + ``pull`` cycles.
+Forking and cloning a repository from GitHub.
 #.
 Adding partners to a shared GitHub Project.
 #.
-Cloning a repository from GitHub.
+Quickly trading code in ``push`` and ``pull`` cycles.
 #.
 Merging two branches in GitHub.
 #.
 Resolving merge conflicts (which are not as scary as they sound).

 The Story
 ---------

-You are going to carry out a conversation between a pilot and their control base.
+You are going to carry out a conversation between a pilot and their base.
 Between the two of you, choose who will be the **Pilot** and who will be the **Base**.
 If you have three people in your group, add another pilot role.

 Even when it is not your turn to actively code something, watch what your partner is doing.
 The steps in this activity mimic a real-world Git workflow